-This unethical practice misleads uninformed buyers or businesses that often encounter accessibility as a risk to be managed and preys on their fear of growing accessibility lawsuits.
+This unethical practice misleads uninformed buyers or businesses that often encounter accessibility as a risk to be managed and prey on their fear of growing accessibility lawsuits.
 Still, overall, accessibility plugins do not guarantee effective communication of web content to disabled users.
 Hence, won’t help any organization avoid litigation.

 Other Limitations of Free Accessibility Plugins

 Accessibility compliance is not a one-time thing.
-Yes, free accessibility plugins have lower up-front costs, but accessibility issues run deeper than looking for a supposed quick-fix these tools claim.
+Yes, free accessibility plugins have lower up-front costs, but accessibility issues run deeper than looking for a supposed quick fix these tools claim.
 Innovative organizations that know this build accessibility from the beginning of the design and development phase to ensure an inclusive user experience.
 This way, organizations also build their internal capacity (through training of designers and developers) to continue to enable staff to create accessible products and websites that remain natively accessible.
-However, when a website or app is built, the most effective solution to web accessibility involves code fixing, i.e., accessibility audit (automated and professional manually testing) and remediating accessibility barriers at their source.
+However, when a website or app is built, the most effective solution to web accessibility involves code fixing, i.e., accessibility audit (automated and professional manual testing) and remediating accessibility barriers at their source.